force11/scwg-wg4/README.md

 See [this document][requirements] for some high-level thoughts on what this is trying to achieve from at least the standpoint of an archive of meetings.

+WARNING: This repository contains an archive of all of our meetings and will get quite large.
+Be sure to have a good Internet connection before cloning or downloading this repository.

 ## Requirements and prerequisites

 An effort is being made to make this site compile in a cross-platform way,